Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/manipulators.rst

   movement will occur in the X and Y planes.
 - When in rotate mode, :kbd:`LMB` on the white circle (largest circle around the rotation manipulator) will be equivalent to pressing :kbd:`R`.
-- When in rotate mode, :kbd:`LMB` on the grey circle (small inner circle at the center of the rotation manipulator) will be equivalent to pressing :kbd:`R` twice, and will start *trackball* rotation.
+- When in rotate mode, :kbd:`LMB` on the gray circle (small inner circle at the center of the rotation manipulator) will be equivalent to pressing :kbd:`R` twice, and will start *trackball* rotation.

 .. seealso::